Il Bombardino Cocktail Recipe

 2. Cook over medium heat for 3-5 minutes while stirring until steaming.

-3. Pour mixture into four espresso cups.
+3. Using a ladle, pour mixture into four espresso cups.

 4. Top with espresso.